 The scientists note that there are likely many more BPA-like compounds that can be found in products and in the environment, and widely-applicable technologies described in the manuscript enable rapid testing of compounds for unexpected and undesirable activities.

 “The analytical approaches described here address a recognized need for assays that are both high throughput and robust, but at the same time able to define intricate biological mechanisms underlying toxicity”, said Dr. John K. Westwick, CEO of Odyssey Thera and author on the manuscript.
 “Indeed, several technologies described in the paper are already being employed by the US EPA ToxCast program”.

-Others who took part in the study include: Michael J. Bolt, Felicity J. Ashcroft, Radhika D. Dandekar, and Maureen G. Mancini, all with the department of molecular and cellular biology at Baylor; Jane E. Lamerdin and Jonathan S. Melnick, all with Odeyssey Thera Inc., San Ramon, CA.; and Reid T. Powell with the Institute of Biosciences and Technology (IBT)at Texas A&M Health Science Center.
+Others who took part in the study include: Michael J. Bolt, Felicity J. Ashcroft, Radhika D. Dandekar, and Maureen G. Mancini, all with the Department of Molecular and Cellular Biology at Baylor; Jane E. Lamerdin and Jonathan S. Melnick, all with Odyssey Thera Inc., San Ramon, CA.; and Reid T. Powell with the Institute of Biosciences and Technology (IBT)at Texas A&M Health Science Center.